2017 Super Rugby season: Conference standings

+Overall standings

 Round-by-round

 The table below shows each team's progression throughout the season.
 For each round, their cumulative points total is shown with the overall log position in brackets:

 Matches

 The fixtures for the 2017 Super Rugby competition were released on 20 September 2016.
 The following matches were played during the regular season:

 Finals

-The four conference winners advanced to the Quarter Finals, where they had home advantage against four wildcard teams, which consisted of the third to fifth-ranked teams in the Australasian Group and the third-ranked team in the South African Group.
+The four conference winners advanced to the Quarter-finals, where they had home advantage against four wildcard teams, which consisted of the third to fifth-ranked teams in the Australasian Group and the third-ranked team in the South African Group.

-The final seedings of these teams were:

-The play-off fixtures were as follows: